dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

     </PropertyGroup>
     ```

-    This setting imports the `My` namespace members Visual Basic programmers are familiar with among other things.
+    This setting imports the `My` namespace members Visual Basic programmers are familiar with.

 01. Import the namespaces defined by your project.

     Visual Basic projects can automatically import namespaces into every code file.
-Copy the `<ItemGroup>` elements from the old project file that contain `<Import>` elements into the new file after the `</PropertyGroup>` closing tag.
+Copy the `<ItemGroup>` elements from the old project file that contain `<Import>` into the new file after the `</PropertyGroup>` closing tag.

     ```xml
     <ItemGroup>